-2.7 Check Off.
+2.7 Dues Deduction.

-- 2.7.1 The Association shall have the sole and exclusive right to have membership dues or Service Fees deducted from the pay of employees covered by this MOU. - 2.7.2 The Association agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its check off for the dues, fees, insurance or benefit programs of the Association.
+- 2.7.1 The Association shall have the sole and exclusive right to have membership dues deducted from the pay of employees covered by this MOU. - 2.7.2 The Association agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its check off for the dues, fees, insurance or benefit programs of the Association.